 From the royal revenue, the taxes of West-of-Euphrates, let these men be repaid for their expenses, in full and without delay.

 I, Darius, have issued this decree; let it be carefully executed."

 -- Ezra 6:7-8, 12b

 One of my favorite paintings is The Calling of Matthew by Caravaggio which decorates St. Louis of France (San Luigi de Francesci) in Rome.
 I would often go by and drop a 250 lira coin to turn on the light which shown on it and stare in awe until the light went out (and even after, especially if I did not have the coin).
 The triad of paintings there in that chapel show the whole of the remarkable apostleship of Matthew, but it is the Calling that holds my attention.
 To me it is also one of the most powerful calls of Jesus.
-Not that all of the disciples did not sacrifice everything to follow Jesus but that the ramifications of Matthew as a disciple far exceed the problems caused by surrounding himself with ignorant and back-water fishermen (meaning one should never judge a book by its cover but should see as God sees).
+Not that all of the disciples did not sacrifice everything to follow Jesus but that the ramifications of the worldly and savvy Matthew as a disciple far exceed the problems caused by Jesus surrounding himself with unpolished and back-water fishermen (meaning one should never judge a book by its cover but should see as God sees).
 The Gospel for today captures that.

 As Jesus passed by,

 he saw a man named Matthew sitting at the customs post.

 He said to him, "Follow me."

 And he got up and followed him.